Philadelphia Rolls Out Red Carpet For Adam Sandler On Eve Of Netflix Movie 'Hustle' Release

 “After I left here, I had no idea about so many things, how beautiful it was, how calm it is on the weekends,” Sandler said.
 “Everybody’s kind of in a good mood, a lot of together, fun feelings of, just good to have kids running around.
 Restaurants were great.
 People were great.
 Great energy.”

 In the film, Sandler is a scout for the Philadelphia 76ers.
 He’s married to Queen Latifah and they have a daughter.
 His job sees him frequently traveling and rarely at home.
-On one of his scouting trips, he discovers a talented Spanish player who he wants the Sixers to draft — that’s all Eyewitness News is giving away, but Philadelphian fans will recognize this guy.READ MORE: Bid To Override Delaware Governor's Veto Of Bill Legalizing Recreational Marijuana Fails
+On one of his scouting trips, he discovers a talented Spanish player who he wants the Sixers to draft — that’s all Eyewitness News is giving away, but Philadelphian fans will recognize this guy.READ MORE: State Senators To Rally In Harrisburg To Oppose PennDOT's Plan To Add Tolls To Girard Point Bridge, 8 Others

 “Oh man, it was a dream come true,” Sixers forward Tobias Harris said.
 “I never really had acting aspirations as a kid.
 But to be able to be on set, to learn from him, he’s one of the coolest and most humble guys I’ve ever met in my life.
 He brought that every single day and everybody around him, you could just see that energy flowing from him, how calm he is and how supportive he is, it was awesome.”